 Students must earn 2 credits per year in Physical Education.
-Ninth graders must take Wellness in order to fulfill the Physical Education requirement for that year.
-Eleventh grade students must take Positive Decision-Making & Life Skills and earn one additional Physical Education Credit.
-Physical Education requirements for students in grades 10 - 12 can be fulfilled through one of three options or a combination of these options.
-These options are available both during the school day and after regularly scheduled school hours.
+Ninth grade students must take Wellness in order to fulfill the Physical Education requirement for that year.
+Tenth grade students must take Positive Decision-Making & Life Skills to fulfill the Physical Education requirement for that year.
+Physical Education requirements for students in grade 11 can be fulfilled through enrolling in two PE elective courses.
+For students in grade 12, their Physical Education requirements can be fulfilled through enrolling in two PE elective course. or participation on a BHS interscholastic athletic team for two seasons or a combination of both, or enrolment in an Independent Study for Physical Education either full year or half year.

+Grade 9 Grade 10 Grade 11 Grade 12

+Core Courses

-Grade 10 Grade 11 Grade 12 Grade 9 Core Courses - Wellness - Positive Decision Making / Life Skills
+- Wellness -Positive Decision Making / Life Skills PE Elective PE Elective